 SmartTAS has undergone a process of continual development, often incorporating feedback and requests from the customers that use it.
 All our software is designed, developed, and tested in-house by a team of bulk liquid storage and handling experts.

 The latest version of SmartTAS includes; support for LPG operations, including improved gas calculations, TGSV as a reconciliation quantity, support for loading from manifolded tanks, returned vapour product and topping up at the loading bay.

 SmartTAS can publish live loading bay information, including transaction data such as driver names, order numbers, and vehicle registrations.
 Integration to 3rd party systems is now possible through the OPC UA interface.

 When things go wrong at site, SmartTAS now allows operators to prepare documentation for vehicles that have been manually “topped off” or moved to another loading bay to complete a load.

 - Drivers/ Personnel

 - Gantry, Configuration

 orders and transactions

 An order represents a right to load for the vehicle and confirms an agreement between parties for the exchange of products.
-Full stock management and reconciliation system are available with our software.
-Orders can be simply inputted through the SmartTAS user interface, or for sites with a higher volume of orders, they could be imported from an ERP system.
+A full stock management and reconciliation system is available with our software.
+Orders can be simply input through the SmartTAS user interface, or for sites with a higher volume of orders, they could be imported from an ERP system.
 Sometimes these agreements can be very specific, defining the amount, the product, the compartment, the vehicle and the driver.
 Sometimes the order can be loose; a customer can take up to a maximum amount of product.
 SmartTAS can handle those and any cases in between.